awesome-sparsh/Resume-Parser-2/README.md

 # LLM Resume Parser APP

 A job application form powered by a Large Language Model (LLM) Resume Parser using StreamLit, LangChain, Groq and LLAMA3.
+My previous project contains an API with post method, this one provides a user interface accessable on the internet

 ## How it works: